 Costs of Compliance

-This AD affects about 93 airplanes of U.S. registry.
-The required actions take about 2 work hours per airplane, at an average labor rate of $80 per work hour.
-Based on these figures, the estimated cost of the AD for U.S. operators is $14,880, or $160 per airplane, per inspection cycle.
+This proposed AD would affect about 93 airplanes of U.S. registry.
+The proposed actions would take about 2 work hours per airplane, at an average labor rate of $80 per work hour.
+Based on these figures, the estimated cost of the proposed AD for U.S. operators is $14,880, or $160 per airplane, per inspection cycle.

 Authority for This Rulemaking

 Title 49 of the United States Code specifies the FAA's authority to issue rules on aviation safety.
 Subtitle I, section 106, describes the authority of the FAA Administrator.
 Subtitle VII, Aviation Programs, describes in more detail the scope of the Agency's authority.

 We are issuing this rulemaking under the authority described in subtitle VII, part A, subpart III, section 44701, “General requirements.”
 Under that section, Congress charges the FAA with promoting safe flight of civil aircraft in air commerce by prescribing regulations for practices, methods, and procedures the Administrator finds necessary for safety in air commerce.
 This regulation is within the scope of that authority because it addresses an unsafe condition that is likely to exist or develop on products identified in this rulemaking action.